-Dr. Yashwant Kumar's lab working is on understanding the different stages of fatty liver disease high-resolution using spectrometry and mass multivariate data analysis approaches to identify the metabolites and lipids involved in the development of the disease.
+Dr. Yashwant Kumar's lab is working on understanding the different stages of fatty liver disease using high-resolution mass spectrometry and multivariate data analysis approaches to identify the metabolites and lipids involved in the development of the disease.

-On a small sample size, using high-resolution LCMS-based lipidomics, Dr. Yashwant Kumar's team found that during the development of the fatty liver disease the flux of lipid synthesis in the liver is diverted to triglyceride synthesis and lipids such as acylcarnitine content and different phospholipids were downregulated.
+On a small sample size, using high-resolution LCMS-based lipidomics, Dr. Yashwant Kumar's team found that during the